School Science Lessons

 Day 19-32 Females lay 3-8 eggs each day for the next 16 days, Day 33-35 Louse dies.

-Crabs were once the most common STD in existence, but have in recent years become one of the least seen infections, possibly, because those who are sexually active are choosing to shave off their pubic hair for an increase in pleasure during sex.
+This may be because those who are sexually active are choosing to shave off their pubic hair for an increase in pleasure during sex activity.

 The crabs, which are a distant relative of head lice, need to be treated as soon as possible.